engasa/Obsidian-Github-Vault/TODOs/Sabbatical Plans.md

 ### Technologies
 * EL projects
 * Online platform for COSC111 exams
-* Auto-grading assignments
-	* Unit testing. if fails, then partial grading using AI?
+* Auto-grading assignments: Unit testing. if fails, then partial grading using AI?
 * extend AI as tutor
 ### Impact
 - deploy your tools in courses + test